lamacoding/aneta4config/README.md

 # aneta4config

+<n>This Software will not be updated anymore.
+Issues will not be solved!
+I do not own the ANET A4 anymore!</b>

 <b>New update (v1.2) with better dimensional accuracy!
 Find the guide for calibrating the dimensions in this readme.</b>

 The ANET A4 could be a very nice printer.
 It has an OK hardware and prints really nicely.